florianspy/blocsie/README.md

 * Install the unity ros_tcp_endpoint package following the guide https://github.com/Unity-Technologies/ROS-TCP-Connector
 * Download unity project from
 https://drive.google.com/file/d/1koVoI8hh0QAry02isOlENKvnfQ_PISZm/viewImport and install package in Unity
+# usage
+First select which scenario you want to use by selecting the specific scenario in the top left menu and disabling the others.
+Second, use the path creator object to specify the path through the environment.
+To make the robot then follow this path, select the robot and scroll to the  script called wheel_odom.
+Now select under the track you created the redheight object and choose it for the Target Path variable of the wheel_odom script.
+Third, click on the robot object and make for the sensor you want to use the requried settings.
+The camera sensor can be found below the Gameobject d415.
+The Lidar at the Gameobject sick.
+Transformations can be found with tf script while the ground truth is inside the Position Script, which are all attached to the Robot Gameobject.
 ## Evaluation
 The scripts for the evaluation can be downloaded from the following page https://github.com/florianspy/locchallbench/tree/main
 ## ROS